TheOnlyZac/sly1/README.md

 #### Is this a matching decomp?

-Most of the decompiled code is not yet matching.
-We are actively researching the PS2 compiler and working to come up with with a process for function matching.
-If you would like to help, please join our [Discord server](https://discord.gg/gh5xwfj) and head to `#sly-research`.
+This is the first PS2 decompilation project to target the PS2 and utilize function matching.
+Most of the decompiled code is not yet matching, and we do not currently require it, but the ultimate goal is to match as many functions as possible.

 #### How can I help?

-If you want to contribute but have no idea where to start, check out [CONTRIBUTING.md](/CONTRIBUTING.MD) and feel free to [join our discord server](https://discord.gg/gh5xwfj) if you have any questions!
+If you want to contribute, read through [CONTRIBUTING.md](/CONTRIBUTING.MD) and feel free to [join our discord server](https://discord.gg/gh5xwfj) if you have any questions!

 ## Star History